Yasna81/diabetic-model/README.md

 ## Description

 This project uses machine learning techniques to predict the likelihood of diabetes based on a set of health-related inputs.
-The model was trained on [] and can be used to predict the risk of diabetes for new inputs.
+The model was trained on diabetic data and can be used to predict the risk of diabetes for new inputs.
 [hosmer-tets](plots/hosmer-tets)